Leo-J-Skola/Backend_Grupp/Design.md

 - Anything frontend related
 - Functionality outside of our booking feature such as listing, favorites, ratings

-## Initial situation
+## Before the refactor
-Before the refactor, the booking logic was placed directly inside the service and controller classes.
+Booking logic was placed directly inside the service and controller classes.
 This made it really hard to read, maintain and extend our code.

 ### Problems we found
 - We had no way to validate overlapping booking dates